Punktum-dk/epp-service-specification/README.md

 <a id="encoding-and-idn-domains"></a>
 ### Encoding and IDN domains

 The Danish registry supports IDN domain names and the EPP commands support Punycode notation for this in requests.
-We do however not support Punycode notation in responses at this time.
+DK Hostmaster does not support Punycode notation in responses at this time.

+For details on supported characters, please see: [the DK Hostmaster Name Service specification][dkhm-name-service-specification].

 <a id="supported-object-transform-and-query-commands"></a>
 ## Supported Object Transform and Query Commands